sakibul009/sakibul009/README.md

 In the upcoming weeks, I will be focused on expanding the core functionalities.
 I plan to integrate multiple third-party API services for better efficiency.
 Security protocols and data encryption will be strongly implemented.
+A responsive user interface is being built to support all mobile devices.
 <!--
 **sakibul009/sakibul009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.